uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

     h.
 Agree with the declaration within the software.<br>
     i.
 Submit self-employment end of period statement.

-3. Crystallisation
+3. Final declaration

     a.
 Intent to crystallise.<br>
     b.
 Retrieve a tax calculation - to view the current calculation.<br>
     c.
 Agree with the declaration within the software.<br>
     d.
-Crystallisation - agree on the final calculation.<br>
+Make a final declaration - agree on the final calculation.<br>

 ### Product Demonstration